jackmussel/diffie-hellman-key-exchange/README.md

 **Usage**
 <br/>
 1. Run the program to initiate the key exchange.
-2. The program will output the generated prime number, generator, each party's secret key, public key, and if, whether the shared keys match.
+2. The program will output the generated prime number, generator, each party's secret key, public key, and if the shared keys match.

 **Dependencies**
 <br/>